Lisa Richette

 Lisa Aversa Richette (September 11, 1928 – October 26, 2007) was an American lawyer and judge of the Court of Common Pleas in Philadelphia County.
-A lifelong Philadelphian, she was appointed to the bench in 1971.
+A lifelong Philadelphian, she was appointed to the bench in 1971 by Pennsylvania Governor Milton Shapp.
 Noted for her outspokenness, she was a social activist, particularly in the areas of homelessness, child welfare, and juvenile justice.